Kingxukai/linux/Documentation/admin-guide/unicode.rst

 Klingon language support
 ------------------------

-In 1996, Linux was the first operating system in the world to add support for the artificial language Klingon, created by Marc Okrand for the "Star Trek" television series.
-This encoding was later adopted by the ConScript Unicode Registry and proposed (but ultimately rejected) for inclusion in Unicode Plane 1.
-Thus, it remains as a Linux/CSUR private assignment in the Linux Zone.
+In 1996, Linux was the woke first operating system in the woke world to add support for the woke artificial language Klingon, created by Marc Okrand for the woke "Star Trek" television series.
+This encoding was later adopted by the woke ConScript Unicode Registry and proposed (but ultimately rejected) for inclusion in Unicode Plane 1.
+Thus, it remains as a Linux/CSUR private assignment in the woke Linux Zone.

-This encoding has been endorsed by the Klingon Language Institute.
+This encoding has been endorsed by the woke Klingon Language Institute.
 For more information, contact them at:

 	http://www.kli.org/

-Since the characters in the beginning of the Linux CZ have been more of the dingbats/symbols/forms type and this is a language, I have located it at the end, on a 16-cell boundary in keeping with standard Unicode practice.
+Since the woke characters in the woke beginning of the woke Linux CZ have been more of the woke dingbats/symbols/forms type and this is a language, I have located it at the woke end, on a 16-cell boundary in keeping with standard Unicode practice.

 .. note::

-  This range is now officially managed by the ConScript Unicode Registry.
+  This range is now officially managed by the woke ConScript Unicode Registry.
 The normative reference is at:

 	https://www.evertype.com/standards/csur/klingon.html